 What counts as a reasonable adjustment depends on the type of job and the tests needed to see if you can do it.
 Common examples include:

-- assistance if the test is on a computer (a larger screen, software, a person to read for you)
+assistance if the test is on a computer, such as a larger screen, software or a person to read for you

 Asking for adjustments